 Since first discovering the work of LA Director John Merizalde we’ve seen the polymath filmmaker deliver claustrophobic space fiction, powerful social commentary and a host of music videos which run the gamut from witchcraft to urban violence.
-Therefore, I can’t honestly say that I’m in no way surprised that John’s newest film for SG Lewis track Holding Back, sees him pay tribute to one of Atlanta premiere roller skating spots while straddling the line between documentary and music video.
+Therefore, I can’t honestly say I’m surprised that John’s newest film for SG Lewis track Holding Back, sees him pay tribute to one of Atlanta premiere roller skating spots while straddling the line between documentary and music video.
 With the release of Cascade his directors cut of the project, we caught up with John to discuss capturing a community that rolls along together and how serendipity can be responsible for a project’s finest moments.

 How did you first discover Cascade and its community?
 Do you have a personal connection to roller skating?